 For some employees, the job benefits are tied to the sum of hours worked.
 If a job loss/demotion/suspension affected the worker financially, they may be able to recover the lost vacation days, health insurance benefits, bonuses, and 401K contributions.

 Punitive damages are intended to punish companies financially in order to reward the victim, as well as to provide a heavy disincentive to committing employment violations in the future.
 As such, punitive damages are awarded in the most severe instances of worker rights violations.

 Taking an employer to court may require hiring an experienced employment lawyer.
 When a worker wins a lawsuit, the employer may be ordered to reimburse their attorneys' fees (in some cases, the offending corporation is ordered to cover the EEOC's legal fees as well!)

 Anyone who has been first, discriminated against and then experienced retaliation for speaking up about it knows what an insult to injury it is!

 There is one way to avoid both, discrimination complaints among employees and retaliatory behavior among the management: by providing the entire company with an accessible and impactful anti-discrimination/anti-retaliation training program.

 EasyLlama's state-of-the-art, user-friendly software is designed to provide a lasting, state-specific education and guidelines on inappropriate behaviors for general employees, as well as special leadership training for the management.

-Don't wait for ugly workplace hostility to creep up: kill it in its cradle with EasyLlama's preventative e-training!
+Don't wait for ugly workplace hostility to creep up, prevent it with EasyLlama's workplace training solution!
 Your employees will be content and safe, and your business will avoid hefty payouts and enjoy a great reputation in the industry and within the community it serves.
 It's truly a win-win solution!

 Written by: Maria Malyk